tmo1/sms-ie/README.md

 ### SMS Messages

-In a SMS message, the value of `type` specifices (among other things) the direction of the message: the two most common values are `1`, denoting "inbox" (i.e., received), and `2`, denoting "sent".
+In SMS messages, the value of `type` specifies (among other things) the direction of the message: the two most common values are `1`, denoting "inbox" (i.e., received), and `2`, denoting "sent".

 SMS messages contain a single `address` tag; depending on the message direction, this is either the sender or receiver address.
 SMS Import / Export attempts to look up the address in the Android Contacts database.
 If this is successful, a tag-value pair of the form `"display_name": "Alice"` is added to the SMS message object.